nadinedelia/scroll-animation/README.md

 ## Corona Scroll Animation

-Need to tell your friends that you've tested positive?
+Need to tell your friends that they'd better stay at home?
 Do it with a nice animation.

 https://youhavetoquarantine.surge.sh

-(in memory of my dear friend Laura, who currently sits in quarantine)
+(for my dear friend Laura, who currently sits in quarantine)